End of absence

 The sound installation was setup outdoors in a circle of pine trees inviting the audience to listen how the actual sounds of the space interact with the composition.
 Standing there, it was as time stood still, the trees forming a somber space like a cathedral.

-The project was realised with the support of the I-Park Foundation, Inc.
+realised with the support of the I-Park Foundation, Inc.